unicolet/opennms-sendevent-webhook/README.md

     java -jar -DPORT=9090 -Dopennms.host=127.0.0.1 build/libs/opennms-sendevent-webhook-0.1-all.jar

-The software bundles a SysV init script in init.d.
+The software bundles a SysV-style init script in init.d.
 To run it as a service type the following commands as root:

     mkdir -p /opt/opennms-sendevent-webhook
     cp build/libs/opennms-sendevent-webhook-0.1-all.jar /opt/opennms-sendevent-webhook/